Tool Learning 1 - Use Fuzzilli on Real Targets

 $ sudo apt install llvm-dev

-If want to swap to different clang version:
+To switch to a different clang version:

 1